hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

    - Removes itself if the once modifier is set.

-5. Nablla registers this handler with addEventListener("submit", handler, options) on the element, where options reflect capture, passive, and once.
+5. Sercrod registers this handler with addEventListener("submit", handler, options) on the element, where options reflect capture, passive, and once.

-6. When the handler finishes without throwing, Nablla applies its default update strategy:
+6. When the handler finishes without throwing, Sercrod applies its default update strategy:

    - It treats submit as a mutating event, so by default it triggers a full host update, unless modifiers override this behavior.